As an alternative to using the standard embed or inline chatbox, you can call a chat window from any text or button on your website.

 Create a button or text and add the following code before it:

-5. Switch on Hide Widget On Load - to hide the widget before it is clicked.
+Then, switch on Hide Widget On Load to hide the widget before it is clicked.

 Step 4 - Display a custom image or text based on your status